-6.3.5.
-Provisions that may be Triggered in the Event of a Public Takeover on the Company (article 34 of the Royal Decree of 14 November 2007)
+6.3.5 - Provisions that may be triggered in the event of a public takeover on the Company (article 34 of the Royal Decree of November 14 2007)

 a.
-The Powers of the Board of Directors with Respect to the Authorized Share Capital
+The Powers of the Board of Directors with respect to the authorized share capital

 Article 47 of the Company's articles of association contains the following provisions with respect to the authorized share capital.
-The powers of the Board of Directors with respect to the authorized share capital were renewed at the extraordinary shareholders' meeting on 27 May 2010.
-The Board of Directors has already used its powers for a total amount of thirteen million two hundred forty-eight thousand seven hundred and twelve euro eight cent (13,248,712.08 euro).
+The powers of the Board of Directors with respect to the authorized share capital were renewed at the extraordinary shareholders' meeting on May 27, 2010.
+The Board of Directors has already used its powers for a total amount of twenty-seven million eight hundred forty-seven thousand nine hundred forty and eighty-four cent (27,847,940.84 euro).

-"The Board of Directors is authorized, for a period of five (5) years from the publication in the Annexes to the Belgian Official Gazette of the deed of amendment to the articles of association dated 27 May 2010, to increase the share capital once or several times provided the cumulative amount of the increases does not exceed one hundred and thirty one million one hundred and eighty six thousand seven hundred and ninety nine euro and eighty five cent (131,186,799.85 euro).
+'The Board of Directors is authorized, for a period of five (5) years from the publication in the Annexes to the Belgian Official Gazette of the deed of amendment to the articles of association dated May 27, 2010, to increase the share capital once or several times provided the cumulative amount of the increases does not exceed one hundred and thirty one million one hundred and eighty six thousand seven hundred and ninety nine euro and eighty five cent (131,186,799.85 euro).
 This authorization to the Board of Directors may be renewed.